wandb/docs/docs/guides/hosting/operator-airgapped.md

 ## Step 4: Install the kubernetes operator aka controller manager

-The W&B Operator (Controller Manager) is responsible for managing the W&B platform components.
-To install it in an airgapped environment, you need to configure it to use your internal container registry.
+The W&B kubernetes operator i.e. the controller manager is responsible for managing the W&B platform components.
+To install it in an air-gapped environment, you need to configure it to use your internal container registry.

 To do so, uou must override the default image settings to use your internal container registry and set the key `airgapped: true` to indicate this is the deployment type you expect.
 Update the `values.yaml` file as shown below: